scooterbreak/Pathfinding-Algorithms/README.md

 ## INSTRUCTIONS

+Beginning the program will open two windows—one to input coordinates (Tkinter window) and a grid that visualizes the pathfinder (Pygame window).
 Once you have chosen the start coordinates, end coordinates, and type of pathfinder, click confirm.
 This will exit the Tkinter window and allow you to draw on the grid.
 Drawing on the grid creates walls that the pathfinder cannot pass through.
 Note: the depth-first and breadth-first searches are not allowed to travel through diagonals, but the Dijkstra and A* algorithms are.

 Once the walls have been drawn, press spacebar to begin the search.
 The algorithm will begin at the start coordinate and look for a path to the end.
 Dijkstra's and the A* algorithm will show the shortest path to the endpoint, if one exists.

 When exiting the application, exit through the TKinter window.
-Exiting through the Pygame window crashes the application and I haven't been able to fix this issue.
+Exiting through the Pygame window crashes the application and I haven't been able to fix this issue yet.

 Included is a Pathfinding Algorithms.exe file which allows you to download an executable of the program.
 A "Pathfinding Algorithms" folder will appear in the location of installation and in that folder is a "Main.exe" executable which runs the program.